 - Adoption of a child

 Faculty should request the modification of duties as soon as possible for the birth/guardianship/adoption of a child.
 The HR Office should be contemporaneously notified and will be engaged in the discussions to ensure equitable treatment of the faculty member.
-Department chairs of faculty on parental leave are expected to address the teaching needs of their departments when faculty request leave.
+Department Chair/School Directors of faculty on parental leave are expected to address the teaching needs of their departments when faculty request leave.